Skip to main content Skip to footer

 First, we're wrapping the grid in a DataPanel, one of our custom Bootstrap-ified container components.

 Next, we create the FlexGrid.
 Notice that we pass it two props: style and itemsSource.
-We’ve seen both of these before, and they serve the same purpose here.
-One thing to note is that the shape of the data passed to itemsSource looks a bit different that what we've been seeing up to this point:
+We've seen both of these before, and they serve the same purpose here.
+One thing to note is that the shape of the data passed to itemsSource looks a bit different from what we've been seeing up to this point:

 const recentSales = [